Justice orders SBT to pay wedding party and indemnify bride and groom

-With only 24 days to go before the ceremony, however, when the presents were already starting to arrive, the program’s producer canceled the wedding, citing problems “with the schedule”, and, according to the couple, she stopped answering her calls.
+With just 24 days to go before the ceremony, however, when the gifts for the couple were already starting to arrive, the program’s producer canceled the wedding, alleging problems “with the schedule”, and, according to the couple, she stopped attending. your links.

 TP and SS still looked for the buffet where the program would be recorded in order to try to keep the event, assuming the costs, but they gave up when they found the price.
 “Then began the ordeal and the shame of having to unmark everything,” the couple’s defense told the court.